Milofow/Milofow/Research/Safe communicating between multiple nodes.md

 # Security research regarding the communication between an amount of services or nodes.
-Why this research?
-what tools to use (to solve this) answers are right and reliable?
+This current semester we have to work with distributed systems, it's also my introduction to this topic because I've Why this research? what tools to use (to solve this) answers are right and reliable?